What exactly is a Chief of Staff?

 • Humanitarian and idealistic

-• Blend vision and practicality
+• Blends vision and practicality

-• Care deeply about people and society
+• Cares deeply about people and society

 • Sometimes mistaken for extroverts

-• Thrive on deep, long-term relationships
+• Thrives on deep, long-term relationships

 • Strong insight into others’ motivations